bilalaniq/notes/reverse-eng/Assembly_lang/numbers/Readme.md

 -1+1 = 1111 1111
 ```

-Now this is interesting: the result is actually -0, rather than 0.
+Now this is interesting: the result is actually -0 (in 1st compliment), rather than 0.
 This
 sounds somewhat hopeful.
 Let's try a different pair of numbers:

 Too bad!
 It was close.
 What we need it to add one to the complemented